koproductions-code/Deep-Learning-Cats-and-Dogs/README.md

 pip3 install -r requirements.txt
 ```

-Download the dataset from Kaggle.
+Download the dataset from Kaggle:
 [https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset?datasetId=550917](https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset?datasetId=550917)

 Extract the downloaded file into a new folder "dataset".
 Your folder structure should now look like this.